Chile Relleno Casserole has all the delicious flavor of classic chile rellenos, but in the easiest baked casserole form.

 • Preheat the oven to 450°F.

-• Peel the blackened skin off of the peppers, then remove the seeds and chop the chilis into large pieces.
+• Peel the blackened skin off the peppers, then remove the seeds and chop the chilis into large pieces.

 • Spray an 8×8 casserole dish with nonstick cooking spray.
 Spread the chili peppers in a single layer and sprinkle the cheese on top.